rithvik-doshi/EC327_Final_Project/README.md

-# Line of best fit
+# Calculator App

 ## Scope

+This application will allow you to perform several mathematical operations that applications such as MATLAB allow you to do, minus a subscription and coding experience.
+The app is split into three compnents:

+1. Pemdas: Allows you to evaluate simple calculations involving the operands '+', '-', '*', '/', '^', and '()'.
-This application will allow you to find the line of best fit according to preference.
+2. Graph: Allows you to plot points from an input file and find the line of best fit according to preference.
-The application will only read from Comma Seperated Value (CSV) files and the user will select their independent and dependent axis
+3. Matrix: Allows you to conduct various matrix operations between two matrices of your choosing.

 ## Usage